barryclark/jekyll-now/_posts/2015-11-03-Debugging-canvas-transforms.md

 ## Now what?

 The reason why debugging canvas apps is hard is that there isn't much to inspect when things go wrong.
 You have your `canvas` element, but there isn't much to look at there.
-Then you have your `context`, which you get through `document.getElementById('my-canvas').getContext('2d')`, and that does have some properties, but not the interesting ones.
+Then you have your `context`, which you get through `document.getElementById('my-canvas').getContext('2d')`, and that does have some properties, but you can't see method calls.

 <figure class="content-image">
 	<img src="../images/debug-canvas/context-properties.png" alt="A screenshot showing properties on a context object." width="391" height="350" />